-Norton Security Deluxe Antivirus review
+Norton Security Deluxe full review

 At the time of writing, there was over 50% off, for example.

+With drive-by web attacks still wildly popular, good web protection is essential, and Norton provides plenty of cover.
 There's Browser Protection, for example, which prevents web-based malware exploiting known browser vulnerabilities as you surf, and sites are flagged by reputation in search results.
-As mentioned above, web downloads are analysed, and after scanning, a report on their safety pops up.
+Web downloads are also analysed, and after scanning, a report on their safety pops up.

 Another nice feature is Scam Insight, which uses reputation data to identify potentially dodgy sites that ask for personal information, such as your Social Security Number or payment card details.